 First, you want to make sure your plant has plenty of available calcium.
 This needs to happen throughout the growth of the plant not when you see a problem.
 Once the problem has manifested itself, fixing this condition with soil or even foliar calcium applications is generally not effective.
 There are some products for homeowners that contain liquid forms of calcium that can be sprayed regularly on your plants.
 The condition is easier to prevent than to cure.
 If your problem comes in April you won’t be able to correct it before the tomato season ends in the middle of May.
 By then, night temperatures above 70 degrees hamper pollination, warm daytime temperatures cause excessive growth, and insects and disease become unmanageable.

 Watering plays a crucial role

 It’s important that watering is kept at an even level.
-Altermating wet and dry irrigation aplications and letting plants dry out by the evening make them very susceptible to BER.
-Over fertilization can cause excessive growth and a redirection of water resources to the leaves and away from the fruit.
-When water doesnt make it to the fruit, the calcium it carries also fails to make it there.
+Alternating wet and dry irrigation applications and letting plants dry out by the evening make them very susceptible to BER.
+Overfertilization can cause excessive growth and redirection of water resources to the leaves and away from the fruit.
+When water doesn’t make it to the fruit, the calcium it carries also fails to make it there.
 Paying attention to these cultural practices should help you avoid BER.

 Learning Florida’s Lessons

-Learn more about growing vegetables in Florida at my fall vegetable gardening workshop August 8th at the Bert J Harris Agricultural Civic Center’s Sam Polston Auditorium.
-You’ll receive a 100 page booklet and take part in our seed exchange.
-We provide the seeds.
-Learn more on Eventbrite or for more information call the UF/IFAS Extension office of Highlands County at 863 402-6540 or email me at firstname.lastname@example.org.
+Learn more about growing vegetables in Florida at my online fall vegetable gardening workshop on August 15th .
+You’ll be able to pick up a 100-page starting on August 10th at the Extension office.
+Learn more on Eventbrite or for more information call the UF/IFAS Extension office of Highlands County at 863 402-6540 or email me at email@example.com.
 That’s the news from the Hometown Gardener.
 You can find and “Like” my page on Facebook at Hometown Gardener.